How Formula 1 Social Media Teams Work: A Guide for Brands

 What works on Instagram may not work on TikTok.
 LinkedIn serves a different audience again.
 Social teams adapt storytelling formats and tone depending on the platform and audience.

 Align partner content with the team’s publishing rhythm so it lands at the right moment.
-What works on Instagram may not work on TikTok or LinkedIn.
-Design content for how fans use each channel.
-Finally, work with the social team.
-They understand the audience and platforms best, so early collaboration helps campaigns fit the ecosystem.
+Work with the social team; They understand the audience and platforms best, so early collaboration helps campaigns fit the ecosystem and perform at their best.

 Rather than approaching activations as one-off moments, think about how a partner campaign can unfold across the season.
 Our F1 Partner Activation Strategy Framework explores how brands can structure these campaigns more effectively.